 Meals on Wheels of Cheyenne began in 1970; delivering meals prepared by a local restaurant.
 Later in the year, the program moved to St. Paul's Lutheran church, hiring staff and working to increase the number of clients served each day.
 In 1992, the program moved to its current location at 2015 S Greeley Hwy, and in 2020 a kitchen remodel was completed allowing for the future growth of the program.

 Since its inception, Meals on Wheels of Cheyenne has been funded by local support, as well as donations from various groups, churches and businesses throughout the community.
-The program has grown from 20 meals per day in 1970 to 300 meals per day currently.
+The program has grown from 20 meals per day in 1970 to over 350 meals per day currently.

 Meals on Wheels of Cheyenne strives to coordinate services with other local agencies to ensure each client receives needed services that are not duplicated by other community agencies.
 We partner with other programs in the community including: NEEDS, Inc, Wyoming Senior Services, City-County Health, Home Health Care Providers, LIEAP, Hospitals, Medical Community, Nursing Homes, Assisted Living Programs, Protection and Advocacy, Adult Day Care, Mental Health Programs, Senior Companions, Cent$ible Nutrition and many others.

 Meals on Wheels of Cheyenne receives funding through the Wyoming Department of Health, Aging Division, Community Living Section, Older Americans Act the Title III-C2 Home Delivered Meals Program and the Wyoming Senior Services Board (WSSB).

 POSITION ON INCLUSIVENESS